 You are responsible for monitoring ALL email sent to your University address.
 While filters may be helpful to deal with spam, be sure to monitor your junk mail folders for legitimate messages.

-- Use filters in Google Apps @UDel.edu or the Allowed Senders and Blocked Senders lists in UD Webmail.
-These features can help you avoid spam and prevent legitimate messages from being incorrectly marked as spam.
+- Use filters in Google Apps @UDel.edu.
+This feature can help you avoid spam and prevent legitimate messages from being incorrectly marked as spam.

 - Instead of publishing your email address on a Web page, use a contact form, which will hide your email address.